hackrack/javascript/week_4/d1/notes/non_technical_tips.md

 your interviewer, but it's your job to paint the picture and explain why you are a strong fit.
 For example, think about the classic open-ended interview question, "So tell me about yourself."
 Your response to this will probably be the longest part of the conversation where you will be doing most of the talking.
 Prepare a personal pitch you will use to respond to "tell me about yourself."
+Think about 3 main points you want the interviewer to take away from the conversation.

 Some points you may want to cover in your pitch: